Counting Temporal Paths: Introduction

-In terms of approximability, we show in \cref{sec:approx-short} that there is an FPTRAS for \TemporalPaths parameterised by the maximum permitted length of a temporal $(s,z)$-path, which immediately implies the existence of an FPTRAS for \TemporalPaths parameterised by either the vertex cover number or the treedepth of the underlying input graph (since the maximum length of any path in the underlying graph is bounded by a function of either parameter).
-In \cref{sec:approx-between} we turn our attention to the problem of approximating betweenness centrality, as the relationship between path counting and computing betweenness is not so straightforward in the approximate setting.
-We demonstrate that, whenever there exists an FPRAS (respectively FPTRAS) for \TemporalPaths, we can efficiently approximate the maximum betweenness centrality of any vertex in the temporal graph.
-Combined with our results on approximately counting short temporal paths, this gives an FPTRAS to estimate the maximum betweenness centrality of any vertex in a temporal graph (with respect to either foremost or fastest temporal paths) parameterised by the vertex cover or treedepth of the underlying input graph.
+\subparagraph{Approximation algorithms (\cref{sec:approx}).} We show that there is an FPTRAS for \TemporalPaths parameterised by the maximum permitted length of a temporal $(s,z)$-path.
+We then turn our attention to the problem of approximating betweenness centrality, as the relationship between path counting and computing betweenness is not so straightforward in the approximate setting: we demonstrate that, whenever there exists an FPRAS (respectively FPTRAS) for \TemporalPaths, we can efficiently approximate the maximum betweenness centrality of any vertex in the temporal graph.
+These two results together give an FPTRAS to estimate the maximum betweenness centrality of any vertex in a temporal graph (with respect to either foremost or fastest temporal paths) parameterised by the vertex cover number or treedepth of the underlying input graph.